vrurg/raku-IP-Addr/README.md

 ### N-tets

-As it is known IP addresses are represented by groups of integers called *octets* for IPv4 and *hextets* for IPv6 (there are variantions but I chose these). *N-tets* is used as a general term for both of them.
+As it is known IP addresses are represented by groups of integers called *octets* for IPv4 and *hextets* for IPv6 (there are variations but I chose these two). *N-tets* is used as a general term for both of them.

 METHODS
 =======